 Dylan Mustapich is a NYC-based lead esthetician who has been featured in New Beauty, Teen Vogue, Wired, and The Huffington Post.
 With a lifelong love of all things skin, he is incredibly knowledgeable about skincare ingredients, routine refinement, and personalized skincare, and follows emerging technology closely.

 Serums and moisturizers are simply made for each other.
 In fact, using just a serum or moisturizer by themselves greatly limits their potential!
 Without moisturizer, the benefits of a serum could be negated by dehydration and dryness.
-Without serum, you miss out on fully penetrating the skin with active ingredients and hydrating with humectants like Hyaluronic Acid and/or Glycerin.
-Pairing an active-packed serum with the right moisturizer allows you to treat multiple skin concerns while fortifying the delicate skin barrier for enhanced results.
+Without serum, you miss out on fully penetrating the skin with effective ingredients and hydrating with humectants like Hyaluronic Acid and/or Glycerin.
+Pairing a serum with the right moisturizer allows you to treat multiple skin concerns while fortifying the delicate skin barrier for enhanced results.
 Most people should use both a serum and a moisturizer for day-to-day skin health.

 How do serums work?